-The conservation of significant cultural heritage resources is a key component of the Glen Williams Secondary Plan.
-The Secondary Plan identifies that the objectives of Design Guidelines include conserving significant cultural heritage resources and the cultural heritage attributes that make up the unique character of the Historic Core Area.
-The policies of the Secondary Plan are also intended to encourage development that is compatible with, distinguishable from and subordinate to significant cultural heritage resources.
+The conservation of heritage resources is a key component of the Glen Williams Secondary Plan.
+The Secondary Plan identifies that the objectives of Design Guidelines include conserving authentic cultural heritage resources and the cultural heritage attributes that make-up the unique character of the Historic Core Area.
+The policies of the Secondary Plan are also intended to encourage compatible new development.